onnx/steering-committee/meeting-notes/6-6-19_Notes.md

 * **CLA update**
 Now that we have open governance, we need to update the CLA.
 Joe has sent a draft of updated CLA for us to review.
 Prasanth and Harry have shared some initial feedback.
 Waiting for others to review.
 Joe will connect the legal teams to discuss directly.
 * **Election rules (need to establish within 3 months)**
-The open governance requires the bootstrap steering committee to public election process and rules within 3 months.
+The open governance requires the bootstrap steering committee to publish election process and rules within 3 months.
 Need someone to drive this so we can complete by Sept 1.
 Harry volunteered to put together draft and share with steering committee by mid-July.
 * **Summer workshop hosted by NVIDIA updates**
 Dilip shared updates that Joohoon will be driving this.
 Looking at late July/August.
 Save the dates will be sent out soon.
 * **Guidelines for logos on onnx.ai**